Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 contains additional information about the error (only if `status` is not OK).

 The `data` field contains encrypted payload for the identity management.
+It is usually named Vaccination Data.
 It is encrypted due to contained receipt.
 A data field is always encoded like this:

     receipt:cs:iv:payload